geektechniquestudios/JavaHangman/README.md

 ---

 This is a hangman game made in Java Swing.
-It is pretty simple, but you can add your own words to customize a dictionary.
+You can add your own words to customize a dictionary, but it doesn't have a built-in dictionary.

 ## [Check out a video demo here](https://youtu.be/qWjqH5Rutcg)